-- That in schools and in wider society they can expect to be treated with respect by others, and should show this respect to others in return, including those in positions of authority - About different types of bullying (including cyberbullying), the impacts of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help - What a stereotype is, and how these can be unfair, negative or destructive - The importance of permission-seeking and giving in relationships with friends, peers and adults
+That in schools and in wider society they can expect to be treated with respect by others, and should show this respect to others in return, including those in positions of authority

+- About different types of bullying (including cyberbullying), the impacts of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help - What a stereotype is, and how these can be unfair, negative or destructive
-Online relationships

-- That sometimes people behave differently online or pretend to be someone they are not - That the same principles apply to online relationships as face-to-face relationships, including the importance of respect for others online (including when anonymous) - The rules and principles for keeping safe online, recognising risks, harmful content and contact, and how to report them - How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met - How information and data is shared and used online
+- Online relationships - 7.12.
+Pupils will be taught the following: That sometimes people behave differently online or pretend to be someone they are not - That the same principles apply to online relationships as face-to-face relationships, including the importance of respect for others online (including when anonymous) - The rules and principles for keeping safe online, recognising risks, harmful content and contact, and how to report them - How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.
+How information and data is shared and used online.
 Being safe